selimgomri/membership/docs/sheffield/booking/manage-bookings.md

 ![The booking page for admins](AdminBookingPage.png)

-At the top of the page you'll see the sesison name and two buttons.
+At the top of the page you'll see the session name and two buttons.

 * **Edit booking settings**
     * Use this button to edit session booking options such as